beaker-project/beaker-project.org/dev/tech-roadmap.rst

 can be made more flexible, building on the group management features added in recent releases.

-This is in the process of being written up as a distinct design proposal, but an early iteration of the idea is covered in the :doc:`proposals/system-pools` design proposal.
+This idea is covered by the :ref:`proposal-access-policies` design proposal.

 Explicit system pools